 - Connecting with others known to have your same variant through variant-specific online forums.

-- Using ancestry DNA testing to find distant relatives who may be at-risk for your variant and contact these individuals with guidance from the UW team.
+- Using ancestry testing to find distant relatives who may be at-risk for your variant and contact these individuals with guidance from the UW team.

 - Getting help from professional genealogists (paid for by the study) who to link your family with those of others that have your variant.